 This is the fourth in a five-part series.
 For part one, click here

 Beyond cities and industrial areas, however, things were murky.
-Country streams, for example, were carrying more sediment and fertilizer, while wet weather was bringing more floods, and dry weather left more parched riverbeds.
+Country streams, for example, were carrying more sediment and fertilizer than ever before, while wet weather was bringing more floods, and dry weather left more parched riverbeds.

 So in 2001, on the eve of the CWA’s 30th anniversary, Congress asked the National Academy of Sciences (NAS), and then later the General Accounting Office (GAO), to evaluate the mechanisms for ensuring “no net loss” of wetland functions, and they found a disturbing glitch in the system.